pharmaverse/admiralci/README.md

 [`spelling`](https://docs.ropensci.org/spelling/) R package is used to detect spelling mistakes.
 Failed workflows typically indicate misspelled words.
-In the `inst/WORDLIST` file, you can add words and or acronyms that you want the spell check to ignore, for example occds is not an English word but a common acronym used within Pharma.
+In the `inst/WORDLIST` file, you can add words and or acronyms that you want the spell check to ignore, for example *CDISC* is not an English word but a common acronym used within Pharma.
 The workflow will flag this until a user adds it to the `inst/WORDLIST`.